animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In Spring Data for Apache Geode, a Spring `Cache` corresponds directly to a Apache Geode Region.
+In Spring Data for GemFire, a Spring `Cache` corresponds directly to a Apache Geode Region.
 The Region must exist before any caching annotated application service methods are called.
-This is true for any of Spring’s caching annotations (that is, `@Cacheable`, `@CachePut` and `@CacheEvict`) that identify the cache to use in the service operation.
+This is true for any of Spring's caching annotations (that is, `@Cacheable`, `@CachePut` and `@CacheEvict`) that identify the cache to use in the service operation.

 </div>

 <div class="paragraph">

-For instance, our publisher’s Point-of-Sale (PoS) application might have a feature to determine or lookup the `Price` of a `Book` during a sales transaction, as the following example shows:
+For instance, our publisher's Point-of-Sale (PoS) application might have a feature to determine or lookup the `Price` of a `Book` during a sales transaction, as the following example shows: